vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 title = "14 Biological Energy"

 +++
 The renewable energy options discussed thus far have been rather different from the chemically-stored thermal energy provided by fossil fuels.
-These sources-hydroelectricity, wind, and solar-are good at making electricity, but are intermittent to various degrees and are not directly suitable for transportation, except via bulky batteries.
+These sources-hydroelectricity, wind, and solar-are good at making electricity,
+but are intermittent to various degrees and are not directly suitable for transportation, except via bulky batteries.

-Biologically-based energy is more similar to fossil fuels in that it is a form of chemical energy burned to create thermal energy.
+Biologically-based energy is more similar to fossil fuels
+in that it is a form of chemical energy burned to create thermal energy.
 We will focus on two major forms: solid biomass and liquid biofuels.
-The latter is well-suited to transportation: one of the few renewable energies that can make this claim.
-In some cases, the same plant can produce either food or bio-energy-depending on whether it is eaten by another biological form or by a machine.
+The latter is well-suited to transportation:
+one of the few renewable energies that can make this claim.
+In some cases, the same plant can produce either food
+or bio-energy-depending on whether it is eaten by another biological form or by a machine.+++(5)+++

-Ultimately, biologically-based energy is a form of solar energy, creating chemical storage by means of photosynthesis.
-Fossil fuels are also an ancient form of biofuel, deriving from photosynthetic energy captured millions of years ago.
+Ultimately, biologically-based energy is a form of solar energy,
+creating chemical storage by means of photosynthesis.
+Fossil fuels are also an ancient form of biofuel,
+deriving from photosynthetic energy captured millions of years ago.
 So sunlight is the actual energy source, and photosynthesis is the mechanism by which the energy is stored in chemical form.

 ## 14.1 Photosynthesis
-This textbook will not focus on the complex mechanisms responsible for photosynthesis, but rather will describe the net result and efficiency.
-Photosynthesis involves the absorption of individual solar photons that ultimately facilitate the movement of electrons in order to change bonding structures, forming sugars, cellulose, and other materials used to construct a plant.
-The fundamental chemical reaction is depicted in Figure 14.1 and represented as a formula in Eq.
-14.1, in which the product is a basic unit of a larger sugar molecule, like glucose (C6H12O6).
+This textbook will not focus on the complex mechanisms responsible for photosynthesis,
+but rather will describe the net result and efficiency.
+Photosynthesis involves the absorption of individual solar photons
+that ultimately facilitate the movement of electrons
+in order to change bonding structures, forming sugars, cellulose, and other materials used to construct a plant.
+The fundamental chemical reaction is depicted in Figure 14.1
+and represented as a formula in Eq.
+14.1,
+in which the product is a basic unit of a larger sugar molecule, like glucose (C6H12O6).

 CO2 + H2O + light → CH2O + O2 (14.1)